 The bodymind of the child, and of the older people around them, know that soon the all the powerful force of evolutionary deep time’s engine is going to awaken in their crotch.
 When that happens it will turn their upside down world right side up, and do so by turning their childhood ego upside down, humbling it in the process.
 It involves the ego learning what it must serve, which is so much more than only reproduction as evolutionary theory would have it, but never is it separate from the obligations of reproduction either.
 Ego is confronted with its unexpected responsibility: that it has a soul to care for as it works its way along its path to a grave, that it is involved in a mind and body that is one in thought and feeling.

 It is a real struggle to set aside the magical thinking of our childhood and accept the evidence of our senses that those we love, and we ourselves, must die.
-Though our stories are filled with tales of immortality and spirits soaring among the stars sustained by magical powers, our lives are inevitably lived, in fact, with our feet on the ground.
+Though our stories are filled with tales of immortality and spirits soaring among the stars sustained by magical powers, our lives are inevitably lived, in fact, with our very clay feet on the ground.
 An adult fundamentalist simply cannot believe with the same naivety that a child can.
 This I think is what many well meaning adults do not understand and it causes considerable unnecessary tragedy.
 We should also understand this as a society better than we do.
 It could be put this way: when it comes to “faith” the child will walk off a metaphorical cliff, whereas a non-psychotic adult will suddenly find the power of rationalization and be overcome with a sudden bout of common sense under the same circumstances.
 The adult’s reaction may not be a stellar example of making sense, but it will make sense in a way the mind of the child simply cannot before it has been restructured into the adult brain.
-We see there is a spectrum of the literalism error, with children who are taught deceptively occupying the farthest outpost.
+There is a spectrum of the literalism error, with children who are taught deceptively occupying the farthest outpost.

 “Whoever causes one of these little ones who believe to sin, it would be better for him if a great milestone were put around his neck and they were thrown into the sea.”